williamsnell/ws_content/content/posts/entropy/index.md

 There are a few key takeaways here:

 1. We're receiving, on average, a lot less than 1 bit of information per message.
-Our communication scheme is wasting most of its bandwidth.
+Our communication scheme is wasting most of its capacity.
 2. Roughly 75% of the entropy comes from the rare *win* message.
 The information carried by each *lose* message is much, much lower.

 Finally, let's introduce the standard formula for entropy.
 By now, it shouldn't be too intimidating.
-Remember, all it says is that entropy is the average information content carried by a message.
+Remember, all it says is that entropy is the average information content carried by all the messages we could send/receive:

 \[
             H(X) := - \sum_{x\in X} p(x) \log_2 {p(x)}